dihydrogen-monoxide/DHMOFramework/README.md

 # DHMOFramework
-DHMOFramework adds some easy of development to pocketmine plugin making
+DHMOFramework adds some easy of development to pocketmine plugin making!